- Stay aboard South America's first luxury sleeper train visiting Cusco, Lake Titicaca and Arequipa

 Vistadome train to Machu Picchu

-Second Day at Machu Picchu, Belmond Hiram Bingham train
+Machu Picchu visit and Belmond Hiram Bingham train

 Cusco walking tour

-Bright and early this morning enjoy breakfast on board as you take in the sunrise over Lake Titicaca.
-Afterwards it is time for your first guided excursion on the lake to visit the Uros Islands.
-The islands are made of totora reeds and are still inhabited by a local community.
-Continue on to Taquile Island to visit the small town, Lunch will be waiting for you at a private location on Collata Beach where locals will perform a typical dance and a presentation of artisanal works.
+Bright and early this morning enjoy breakfast on board as you take in the sunrise over Lake Titicaca before visiting islands on the lake.
+Cruise to the Uros Islands, made from totora reeds.
+Continue on to Taquile Island.
+Lunch will be waiting for you at a private location on Collata Beach where locals will perform a typical dance and a presentation of artisanal works.
 In the afternoon, you will return to the dock in Puno for tea time before you board the train and depart for Arequipa.
 In the evening dinner will be served on board before stopping in Saracocha for the night.
+Stay overnight on the Belmond Andean Explorer.

-You will also visit Santa Catalina monastery, Arequipa’s must see site and a masterpiece of colonial architecture.
+Known as the 'White City', explore Arequipa by starting in the Plaza de Armas, one of the most impressive main squares in Peru.
+Visit the city's higlights, including the Jesuit church of La Compañia.
+You will also visit Santa Catalina monastery, Arequipa’s must-see site.
 The expansive convent is a ‘city within a city,’ with narrow twisting streets, tidy plazas, colorful courtyards, and simple living quarters.
 Exlplore Santa Teresa convent, a fascinating ‘living museum’ where nuns still dwell and worship.
 Built in 1710 the building is beautiful and historic, with rooms adorned with colonial art older than the convent itself.
-Also enjoy an hour-long visit to the Museum of Andean Sanctuaries, where the body of Juanita, a frozen Incan girl, is on display.
-Uncovered atop Ampato Mountain in 1995, Juanita was a teenage girl sacrificed to the Inca gods in the 1400s and is eerily well-preserved.
+Also enjoy a visit to the Museum of Andean Sanctuaries, where the frozen body of Juanita, an Incan sacrifice, is on display.
+At the end of the day fly from Arequipa to Lima for your international departure flight.

 Itinerary pricing as of 2018